how to write a discussion chapterHow to Write a Discussion Chapter for a Dissertation (UK Guide)

 How to Write a Discussion Chapter for a Dissertation (UK Guide)

+Learning how to write a discussion chapter is an essential skill for UK university students.
 The discussion chapter is where a dissertation earns its highest marks — or loses them.
 It is the moment you stop reporting data and start showing what it all means.
 Many students describe their findings well but never truly interpret them, and the discussion is exactly where that interpretation belongs.
 This complete UK guide explains what a discussion chapter is, how it differs from the results and conclusion, how to structure it, and how to link your findings to the literature while handling limitations and contribution with confidence.

 What Is a Discussion Chapter?